TIGRLab/TIGRSlurm-Docs/README.md

 Or if you want to cancel *all your jobs*:

 ```
-scancel -u <your_user>
+scancel -u <your_name>
 ```

 Where the `-u` flag indicates `user`, as it does for `sacct` as well.

-###  Writing SLURM scripts ###
+###  Writing Slurm scripts ###

-To make use of SLURM, you may provide options known as [*sbatch directives*](https://slurm.schedmd.com/sbatch.html).
+To make good use of Slurm, you may provide options known as [*sbatch directives*](https://slurm.schedmd.com/sbatch.html).
 Here, we'll cover a few basic directives and their use in some example scripts.
-These directives are provided within SLURM scripts on lines immediately following the shebang line.
+These directives are provided within Slurm scripts on lines immediately following the shebang line.
 The directives we'll cover here will be the following:
   * `--time` : for specifying time-to-completion
   * `--job-name` : for naming jobs
   * `--ntasks` : for specifying numbers of *job steps*